projetmbc-tools/for-dev/multimd/readme/with-about.md

     * README.md
 ~~~

-The special file `about.yaml` allows to indicate the order to use to merge the different `MD` files.
-Its content was the following one.
+The special `about.yaml` file is used to specify the order in which the different `MD` files are merged.
+Its contents are as follows.

 ~~~yaml
 toc: